Efficient construction of Lie group-equivariant and permutation-invariant spaces: Generating equivariant bases using the Lie Algebra

 It can be easily checked that the same property holds for $\phi^\bl_\bbm$ and $\bpsi{\bl}{\bbm}$. \end{remark}

 {\begin{definition}[Scalar product on $\bV^\bl$] As $\left\{ \bphi{\bl}{\bbm},\; \bbm \in \oMl \right\}$ is a basis of $\bV^{\bl}$, we can define an inner product on $\bV^{\bl}$ by the relation

 \end{definition} We now turn to characterizing GE-PI functions with components in $\bV^\bl$, starting by introducing some notation.
-For $\bl$'s containing a single value $l$, i.e.,

-the classes defined in~\eqref{eq:GE_class} are in one-to-one correspondence with ordered $\bbm\in\calM_\bl$, which we use by default as a representative for the corresponding class.
-Furthermore, the classes $\bbm\in\oMl$ are also in one-to-one correspondence with their Parikh vectors or count vectors $\blamb{}{\bbm}$ (see e.g. \cite[Supplementary lecture H]{Kozen2007-ot}), which are defined as the vectors containing the number of occurrences of the elements in $\calM_l$.
-For consistency, we denote by $\blamb{}{\bbm}$ the count vector of $\bbm\in\oMl$.
+For $\bl$'s containing a single value $l$, i.e., $\bl = (l,l,\ldots,l)\in\calL^N,$ the classes defined in~\eqref{eq:GE_class} are in one-to-one correspondence with ordered $\bbm\in\calM_\bl$, which we use by default as a representative for the corresponding class.
+Furthermore, the classes $\bbm\in\oMl$ are also in one-to-one correspondence with their Parikh vectors or count vectors $\blamb{}{\bbm}$ (see e.g.~\cite[Supplementary lecture H]{Kozen2007-ot}), which are defined as the vectors containing the number of occurrences of the elements in $\calM_l$.
 We give an explicit example to better illustrate this concept. \begin{example} Assume $l=1$, $\calM_l = \{-1,0,1\}$ and $\bl=(l,l,l,l,l)$, then the class $\bbm=\overline{(-1,-1,0,1,1)}\in\oMl$ has a count vector $\blamb{}{\bbm}=(2,1,2)$, whose components stand for the two occurrences of $-1\in\calM_l$, one occurrence of $0\in\calM_l$ and two occurrences of $1\in\calM_l$, respectively. \end{example}

-Note that the sum of the elements in the count vector is equal to the length of $\bl$, $\Nat$, and we can identify $\oMl$ with the set
+Note that the sum of the elements in the count vector is equal to $\Nat$, the length of $\bl$, and we can identify $\oMl$ with the set